 These tests are effective because you and your siblings inherit half of your DNA from each of your parents.
 The DNA of full and half-siblings has more genetic material in common than would be found with a non-relative.

-Types of Sibling DNA Tests
+Different Types of Sibling DNA Tests

 Full siblings are brothers or sisters who share both parents.
 For this reason, a full DNA siblings test is the most extensive type of sibling test.
 Rather than testing to see whether they are siblings or unrelated, full sibling tests compare genetic markers between two people to determine whether they have both parents in common.
 These tests analyze how much genetic material they share because full siblings typically share about 50% of their DNA.